Philomath08/PwC-Switzerland-Virtual-Case-Tasks/README.md

 # INSIGHTS :-

-THe insights drawn from visualization are :
+The insights drawn from visualization are :

 - Most of the satisfaction ratings are 3 & 4.
 - The average satisfaction rating is 3.4